Nervosys/Botnix/docs/languages-frameworks/lisp.section.md

 Use `(load (ext:getenv "ASDF"))` instead, supplying your implementation's way of getting an environment variable for `ext:getenv`.
-This will load the (pre-compiled to FASL) Nixpkgs-provided version of ASDF.
+This will load the (pre-compiled to FASL) Botpkgs-provided version of ASDF.

 ### Loading systems {#lisp-loading-systems}